-The journalistic new media toolbox's changing characteristics have aroused significant research interest (Deuze and Marjoribanks, 2009; Garrison, 2000; Reich, 2005; Singer, 2005; Tandoc and Vos, 2016; Weaver and Willnat, 2016; Kligler-Vilenchik &Tenenboim, 2020 ).
-Researchers sought to examine the effects the new tools have had on the characteristics of journalists' work and their products and range between ascribing them with far-reaching effects and denying any effects at all (Reich, 2005).
-While the age of new media enabled the birth of online journalism, the most significant competitor that has arisen to traditional journalism since its establishment, it has enriched the journalistic toolbox with several new and handy tools: The Internet, email (Author, 2005; Garrison, 2000; Maier, 2000), social networking sites (Paulussen and Harder, 2014; Tandoc and Vos, 2016; Weaver and Willnat, 2016), blogs (Hermida, 2009; Singer, 2005; Kligler-Vilenchik & Tenenboim, 2020), and the smartphone.
-In a study that examined the effects of the Internet becoming a primary journalistic tool for political journalists in the U.S, Author (2005) found that the variance in the patterns of use of the new tool can be explained, among other reasons, by the characteristics of journalists' work, and by the professional norms that guide them.
+The changing characteristics of the journalistic new media toolbox have sparked significant research interest (Deuze and Marjoribanks, 2009; Garrison, 2000; Kligler-Vilenchik and Tenenboim, 2020; Reich, 2005; Singer, 2005; Tandoc and Vos, 2016; Weaver and Willnat, 2016).
+Research on the effects of these new tools on journalists’ functioning and output has produced conflicting results, with some scholars ascribing far-reaching effects to new media tools while others finding no effects at all (Reich, 2005).
+The age of new media has facilitated the emergence of online journalism, the most significant competitor that traditional journalism has ever faced in its history.
+While competing with traditional journalism, new media has also enriched the journalistic toolbox with several new and useful tools: the Internet, email (Author, 2005; Garrison, 2000; Maier, 2000), social networking sites (Paulussen and Harder, 2014; Tandoc and Vos, 2016; Weaver and Willnat, 2016), blogs (Hermida, 2009; Kligler-Vilenchik and Tenenboim, 2020; Singer, 2005), and the smartphone.
+In a study that examined the effects of the internet becoming a primary journalistic tool for political journalists in the United States, Author (2005) found that variance in patterns of use of this new tool can be explained inter alia, by the nature of journalists’ work and by the professional norms that guide them.

-Unlike most scholars, Reich (2005) claimed that the Internet and other new media technologies—did not change journalism, especially as a work tool.
+Unlike most scholars, Reich claimed in 2005 that the internet and other new media technologies as work tools did not change journalism.
 According to Reich, journalists continued to use landline phones as their most popular means of gathering information.
-Are Reich's observations still correct now?
+Are Reich’s observations still correct today?

 2.4 Twitter as a journalist work tool

-Twitter was launched in 2006 as a service that is both microblogging and a social networking site accessible through a website or an application adapted for smartphones (Kwak et al., 2010).
-Most times, Twitter fills a similar role to that of a news outlet regarding information dissemination (Pentina and Tarafdar, 2014).
-It plays a significant role in disseminating raw information globally (Parmelee and Bichard, 2011).
+Twitter was launched in 2006 as a service that functioned as both a microblogging service and a social networking site, accessible through a website or an application adapted for smartphones (Kwak et al., 2010).
+Twitter often functions as a news outlet when it comes to dissemination of information (Pentina and Tarafdar, 2014) and plays a significant role in disseminating raw information globally (Parmelee and Bichard, 2011).